Paul McCartney: John Lennon responsible for Beatle breakup

 “I didn’t instigate the split,” McCartney said.
 “That was our Johnny.’’

 The band’s fans have long debated who was responsible for the breakup, with many blaming McCartney.
-But McCartney said Lennon’s desire to “break loose” was the main driver behind the split.
+But McCartney said Lennon’s desire to “break lose” was the main driver behind the split.

 Confusion about the breakup was allowed to fester because their manager asked the band members to keep quiet until he concluded a number of business deals, McCartney said.